holmesmr/binaryninja-api/README.md

 cd binaryninja-api
 git submodule update --init --recursive

-# Do an out-of-source build
+# Configure an out-of-source build setup
-cd ../
-mkdir build
-cd build
+cmake -S . -B build # <additional arguments here>

-# Build it
+# Compile
-cmake ../binaryninja-api
-make -j8
+cmake --build build -j8
 ```

-The output is in `build/out`.

-There are several options that you can pass to cmake:

-- If BinaryNinja is installed at a different location than the defautls in CMakeLists.txt, it will complain "Binary Ninja Core Not Found".
-Specify the path by `-DBN_INSTALL_DIR=/path/to/binaryninja/installation`
+In addition to the default build setup you may want to:

-- If you also wish to build the API examples, pass `-DBN_API_BUILD_EXAMPLES=ON`.
-After the make succeeds, you can install the built plugins by `make install`
+- **Build examples.** To build the [API examples](#examples), pass `-DBN_API_BUILD_EXAMPLES=ON` to CMake when configuring the build.
+After the build succeeds, you can install the built plugins by running the `install` target.
+When using the "Unix Makefiles" build generator, this looks like: `make install`.
+- **Build UI plugins.** You will need Qt 6.1.3 (as of writing) installed to build UI plugins.
-- If you are using a headless BinaryNinja distribution or you do not wish to build UI plugins, pass `-DHEADLESS=ON`.
+- **Build headlessly.** If you are using a headless Binary Ninja distribution or you do not wish to build UI plugins, pass `-DHEADLESS=ON` to CMake when configuring the build.

-- You will need Qt 6.1.3 (as of writing) installed to build UI plugins.
+### Troubleshooting

+- If Binary Ninja is installed at a different location than the platform default (defined in CMakeLists.txt), you will likely get an error stating "Binary Ninja Core Not Found."
+Specify the path to your Binary Ninja installation with by passing `-DBN_INSTALL_DIR=/path/to/binaryninja/installation` to CMake when configuring the build setup.
+- Since Binary Ninja is a 64-bit only product, ensure that you are using a 64-bit compiling and linking environment.
+Errors on windows like LNK1107 might indicate that your bits don't match.

 ## Examples